codex-storage/codex-research/design/marketplace.md

 When too many hosts compete for a slot in a request, and only one is selected, then this leads to wasted resources in the network.
 Wasted resources ultimately lead to a higher cost of storage.
+Slot reservations help to alleviate this, but reserving a slot still requires paying for gas costs.
+The more hosts try to reserve a slot, the more gas fees are wasted.

 To alleviate these problems, we introduce a dispersal parameter in the request.
 The dispersal parameter allows a client to choose the amount of